Gab0/straintables/README.md

 ```
 conda install straintables
+!!Then the executables should be available on conda's $PATH.
 ```
-Then the executables should be available on your $PATH.

 ### Setup issues: